SS Marama: Wartime service

+In July 1916, she also carried wounded soldiers and German PoWs directly from the trenches during the Battle of the Somme.
+Sailing undermanned and at times severely over capacity, Marama completed 11 crossings of the heavily mined English Channel, carrying a total of 10,978 personnel.
+Over the course of the war, Marama’s commissions took her to ports around the world, including locations in Europe, the Middle East, South and Southeast Asia, Central America, and the Pacific.

+Postwar service

 After war service, Marama was refitted in 1920 for the transpacific services to San Francisco or Vancouver.
 In 1925, she was converted to burn oil, and was employed on the Tasman run.

 The ship was sold to Shanghai shipbreakers of the Linghua Dock & Engineering Works, Ltd. in 1937, then resold to Kobe shipbreakers Miyachi K.K.K. and was broken up at their Osaka shipyard in 1938.

-Marama Hall at the University of Otago is named after the liner, commemorating medical personnel who served aboard the two New Zealand hospital ships in World War I.